 What is Computer Integrated Manufacturing?

 CIM includes several computer-based technologies, such as CAD and CAM.
-The full form of these technologies are computer-aided design and computer-aided manufacturing.
+The full form of these technologies is computer-aided design and computer-aided manufacturing.
 Other than CAD and CAM, CIM involves many more technologies, such as robotics, computer-aided engineering, EMS (enterprise management solutions), and more.

 To automate and speed up the production, the CIM uses sensors, closed-loop control processes, and more techniques.
-All these technologies help minimize errors in manufacturing, lower dependence on manual labor, and automate repetitive tasks.
+All these technologies help minimize errors in manufacturing, lower dependence on manual labor and automate repetitive tasks.
 Companies in automotive, aviation, and space rely heavily on CIM.

 Objectives of Computer Integrated Manufacturing